Brain food for clarity, energy, sleep

 Make sure your plate doesn’t only include fruit, but healthy protein and fats to help stabilise blood sugar.
 For example, pair your apple with almond butter.

-Omega-3-rich fish may help reduce anxiety.
+Omega-3-rich fish may help support brain health.

 Dark chocolate.
 The cocoa flavanols may help reduce levels of stress hormones.
-One study found that eating an ounce and a half of dark chocolate a day reduced feelings of stress.
+One study found that eating an ounce and a half of dark chocolate a day reduced feelings of tension.
 Should be at least 70% cocoa.

 Gut health is directly linked to brain health.
 Be consistent with probiotic and prebiotic intake to help foster a great gut microbiome to help with your overall brain health.
 Incorporate either a probiotic supplement or fermented foods into your diet like sauerkraut, miso, or kimchi- they are probiotic powerhouses!
 Prebiotic foods (e.g.bananas, garlic, asparagus, artichokes, soybeans, onions, TigerNuts) can help foster a really healthy gut microbiome.

-Anxiety, sleep disturbances & supplements
+Sleep disturbances & supplements

 Sleep is super important- you need to be getting at least 7-8 hrs of sleep a night.